When you first see your GP, they'll ask about your symptoms and whether you have a family history of bowel cancer.

 A colonoscopy is an examination of your entire large bowel using a device called a colonoscope, which is like a sigmoidoscope but a bit longer.

-Your bowel needs to be empty when a colonoscopy is performed, so you will be advised to eat a special diet for a few days beforehand and take a laxative (medication to help empty your bowel) on the morning of the examination.
+Your bowel needs to be empty when a colonoscopy is performed, so you'll be advised to eat a special diet for a few days beforehand and take a medication to help empty your bowel (laxative) on the morning of the examination.

-You will be given a sedative to help you relax during the test, after which the doctor will insert the colonoscope into your rectum and move it along the length of your large bowel.
-This is not usually painful, but can feel uncomfortable.
+You'll be given a sedative to help you relax during the test.
+The doctor will then insert the colonoscope into your rectum and move it along the length of your large bowel.
+This isn't usually painful, but can feel uncomfortable.

 The camera relays images to a monitor, which allows the doctor to check for any abnormal areas within the rectum or bowel that could be the result of cancer.
 As with a sigmoidoscopy, a biopsy may also be performed during the test.

-A colonoscopy usually takes about an hour to complete, and most people can go home once they have recovered from the effects of the sedative.
+A colonoscopy usually takes about an hour to complete, and most people can go home once they've recovered from the effects of the sedative.

-After the procedure, you will probably feel drowsy for a while, so you will need to arrange for someone to accompany you home.
-It is best for elderly people to have someone with them for 24 hours after the test.
-You will be advised not to drive for 24 hours.
+It's best for elderly people to have someone with them for 24 hours after the test.
+You'll be advised not to drive for 24 hours.